Active Group Games for Kids in Fun Ways to Keep Children Engaged

 Yes, many group games are designed for large groups.
 Games like Capture the Flag or Relay Races are excellent for teams, allowing many children to participate at once, promoting teamwork and inclusivity.

-How do active group games help with emotional development?
+How do active group games for kids help with emotional development?

 Active group games support emotional development by teaching kids to deal with challenges and setbacks.
 They help improve resilience, patience, and empathy as children experience wins, losses, and teamwork in a fun and supportive environment.